revaturelabs/interviewquestions/Python/Python-Classes and Objects/Encapsulation.md

 print('Marks:', stu.__marks)
 ```

-> In the above code, we will get the "AttributError: 'Student' object has no attribute '__marks'" because __marks is a private variable and we cannot access private variables directly outside the class.
+> In the above code, we will get the "AttributError: 'Student' object as no attribute '__marks'" because __marks is a private variable and we cannot access private variables directly outside the class.
 </details>

 ---
-2. Give a real-life example of encapsulation.
+2. Give a real-time example of encapsulation.
 <details><summary> <b>Show Answer</b> </summary>

-> Consider there are two companies that makes motercycles one is 'Hero' and other one is 'Honda'.
+> Consider there are two companies that makes motercycles, one is 'Hero' and other one is 'Honda'.
   Hero company has its own production unit and team, and Honda company also has its own production unit and team.
 They both are doing well in the market.
-Now there's a situation arises, Honda company wants to work with Hero company and wants to access the info of how Hero company production unit works.
+Now there's a situation arises, where Honda company wants to work with Hero company and wants to access the info of how Hero company production unit works.
   As Honda company doesn't have the direct access of Hero company, they have to contact some of the higher officials to get the work done.
 This is what we can say encapsulation in real world is.
-Here all the data related to Hero company can be wrapped into a single unit.
-Utill Hero company will not give permission to anyone outside that to access the data, the data has been hiden and secure from the outside world.
+Here all the datas related to Hero company can be wrapped into a single unit.
+Hero company will not give permission to anyone outside to access the data, the data has been hiden and secure from the outside world.
 </details>

 ---
 3. Which statement out of the following is best for encapsulation?

 a) It gives ability to a child class to access properties from parent class.
-b) It has the ability to hide the unwanted complex implemenation from the user
+b) It has the ability to hide the unwanted complex implementation from the user
-c) It wrap up the data members and member functions of a class in a single unit.
+c) It wraps up the data members and member functions of a class in a single unit.
 d) It gives different meaning to same function in different classes.
 <details><summary> <b>Show Answer</b> </summary>